What is procure-to-pay? (P2P)

 A purchase order is a formal document initiated by a buyer during the purchase order process, outlining essential details such as product or service type, price, and quantity.
 This document serves as an official request and is transmitted to the supplier, providing them with clear instructions regarding the buyer’s procurement requirements.

 This includes receiving goods from the supplier, checking them against the details outlined in the purchase order, identifying any damage that may have occurred during shipment, preparing a receipt, and entering details into the relevant systems.

 Receiving supplier invoices

 The supplier will provide an invoice outlining the amount the buyer needs to pay and the date by which the invoice needs to be settled.
-Invoices will need to be reconciled with purchase orders and entered onto relevant systems.
+Invoices will need to be reconciled with purchase orders and entered into relevant systems.

 The accounts payable process includes paying supplier invoices within the agreed payment terms and accounting for transactions.
-As part of this process, the purchasing company will need to check that vendor payment details are up to date, as well as taking steps to avoid the risk of accounts payable fraud.
+As part of this process, the purchasing company will need to check that vendor payment details are up to date, as well as take steps to avoid the risk of accounts payable fraud.

 Some vendors offer end-to-end procure-to-pay solutions which aim to automate the full P2P process.
 Technology can also play a role in streamlining specific elements of the procure-to-pay cycle, from vendor management platforms to systems that automate the creation of requisitions and the issuance of purchase orders.

-In addition, companies can use invoice automation solutions to streamline invoice data capture, reduce the risk of errors and automate accounts payable processes.
+In addition, companies can use invoice automation solutions to streamline invoice data capture, reduce the risk of errors, and automate accounts payable processes.

-Vendors, likewise, can take steps to reduce the risk of error or delay on the invoices they send to their customers by taking advantage of electronic invoicing solutions which ensure invoices are sent to the right place and in the right format.
+Vendors, likewise, can take steps to reduce the risk of error or delay on the invoices they send to their customers by taking advantage of electronic invoicing solutions, which ensure invoices are sent to the right place and in the right format.
 These include solutions that automatically convert purchase orders into invoices, as well as system-to-system integration for large volumes of invoices.